Fabricio-Braga/Managemente-System-java/README.md

-# Managemente-System-java
+Here is one of my first Java projects.
+It’s something I really enjoyed building.
+It’s a program for managing members using getters, setters, and encapsulation.

-This project consists of a Java program for managing members.
-It focuses on learning about objects, methods, ArrayList, and how to write to .txt files using Java.
+Note: Make sure you have the JDK (Java Development Kit) installed on your computer.
+Comments in Portuguese